 The New York Convention, procedure and public policy

-The UAE judiciary has come a long way in its willingness to embrace and uphold the UAE’s treaty obligations under the New York Convention.
-While exceptions may arise, Dubai (and probably other Emirates as well) can now be considered a relatively safe jurisdiction in which to enforce a foreign arbitral award.
-The irony remains that the greatest enforcement risk lies with domestic awards, a risk that innovative practitioners have recently tried to address using the DIFC courts.
+Notwithstanding the occasional setbacks, the UAE judiciary has come a long way in its willingness to embrace and uphold the UAE’s treaty obligations under the New York Convention.
+While exceptions may arise, Dubai (and probably other emirates as well) can now be considered a relatively safe jurisdiction in which to enforce a foreign arbitral award.
+The irony remains that the greatest enforcement risk lies with domestic awards, a risk that innovative practitioners have recently tried to address using the DIFC Courts.

 DIFC as a ‘host’ for onshore enforcement

-The first decision, (1) X1 (2) X2 v (1) Y1 (2) Y2, concerned efforts by two award creditors incorporated outside Dubai to enforce a foreign arbitral award against two award debtors incorporated in onshore Dubai through the DIFC courts.9 The award debtors objected to the DIFC court’s jurisdiction to recognise and grant leave to enforce the foreign award, there being no nexus between the dispute or the parties and the DIFC, including no assets within the DIFC.
+The first decision, (1) X1 (2) X2 v (1) Y1 (2) Y2, concerned efforts by two award creditors incorporated outside Dubai to enforce a foreign arbitral award through the DIFC Courts against two award debtors incorporated in onshore Dubai.12 The award debtors objected to the DIFC Court’s jurisdiction to recognise and grant leave to enforce the foreign award, there being no nexus between the dispute or the parties and the DIFC, including no assets within the DIFC.